volta-cli/website/subdomains/blog/_posts/2020-12-21-announcing-volta-100.md

 excerpt_separator: <!--more-->
 ---

-The Volta team is thrilled to announce that Volta 1.0.0 is now available! **Volta is a fast, reliable manager for JavaScript tools that takes the hassle out of switching versions**, allowing you to focus on your work, not your tools.
+The Volta team is thrilled to announce that Volta 1.0.0 is now available!
+Volta is a fast, reliable utility for declaring your JavaScript DevTools as Code.
+In much the same way that Infrastructure as Code frees teams from manually managing their server infrastructure, **Volta takes the hassle out of defining and coordinating JavaScript tools** so that you can focus on creating awesome software.
 <!--more-->

-# Why use a tool manager at all?

-If you've never used a Node tool manager before, you might be curious why they're useful.
-The biggest reason is they make it easy and fast to switch between multiple versions of Node.
-Even if you don't need to change Node versions, Volta also makes your [global installs smarter](/2019/06/18/global-installs-done-right/) to make sure you're always using the expected version.

 # What does 1.0.0 mean for Volta?